oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 create relationships) for relating the source node (containing the Requirement) to the target node (containing the Capability).

-Note that several Requirement assignments in the Node Template definition can have the same symbolic name, each referring to different counts of the Requirement definition.
+Note that several Requirement assignments in the node template definition can have the same symbolic name, each referring to different counts of the Requirement definition.
 To how many counts a particular assignment allows is set via the count_range keyname.
 Nevertheless, the